The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And she's not maybe necessarily with her full vitamins.
 Correct.

 Yeah.
-So she's sleepless, too.
+So she's sleepless too.

 So the whole point is we created something that is a resource, something we wish we had.

-So, if you watch our body of work, whether it's, you know, wanting to lose weight and whatever means necessary, whether it's what happens after you lose weight, you know, getting loose skin surgery, whether it's you've been struck with cancer and want to heal that with nutrition, like George Farrow did, or whether it's you want to biohack yourself.
+So if you watch our body of work, whether it's, you know, wanting to lose weight and whatever means necessary, whether it's what happens after you lose weight, you know, getting loose skin surgery, whether it's you've been stricken with cancer and want to heal that with nutrition like george farre did or whether it's you want to biohack yourself now we're doing a biological dentistry documentary

-So, that's like next level.
+so that's like next level

-This is me after fat lolly, biohacking yourself, all this kind of stuff.
-He's doing all these amazing
+I had a sinus infection.
+This is me after fat lolly, biohack yourself, all this kind of stuff.

 And what has been done wrong with us that's causing certain health ailments that even the most biohacking experiences are not curing.
 And so that all comes to this small area called your mouth.

 You know what I love about your guys, all your guys' concepts?
-You guys use your guys'
+You guys use your guys's life, but also experience as social proof for the rest of the viewers.

-life, but also experience as social proof for the rest of the viewers.
 And I think that is the big hook on why you guys are getting so much success.

 Because even in the small space that I've been in digital marketing for the past five years now, I've always used myself as social proof.
 Like I go ahead and say, well, guys, this is my results.